 Church of St Adalbert probably comes from the first half of the 12th century.
-Its oldest preserved part is a romanesque, granite chancel with an apse.
-In the late medieval period, the apse wall was raised by a brick part to the height of the nave, thus enabling the whole to be covered with one roof.
-In the 18th century, a wooden and wider nave and a chapel were added to the church, and in 1761 renovation works were carried out.
+In the 14th century the apse wall was raised by a brick part to the height of the nave, thus enabling the whole to be covered with one roof.
+Before 1606, a timber and wider nave and a chapel were added to the church, and in 1761 renovation works were carried out.
 In 1955, a brick sacristy was added to the south.

 Świechowski Z., Architektura romańska w Polsce, Warszawa 2000.

 Tomala J., Murowana architektura romańska i gotycka w Wielkopolsce, tom 1, architektura sakralna, Kalisz 2007.